 Everything You Need to Know About Orbs and Runes

 One of the biggest gameplay differences between Battlerite and Bloodline Champions are the health orbs and energy orbs that spawn across the map and the death orb that drops when you die.
-These are in addition to the middle rune, which is a carryover from BLC but with a few notable changes.
+These are in addition to the middle orb (also called middle orb, which is a carryover from BLC).

 These may be small changes when viewed individually, but when you bring them all together, they have a massive impact on how the game is played — and even though I hated them at first, I’ve come to love them and think Battlerite is a much stronger game because of them.